-	They want their future wife to be an angelic Quran-obiding woman, but they’re fine to hang out in the club/shisha bar/bar.
+They want their future wife to be an angelic Quran-obiding woman, but they’re fine to hang out at the club.

 We’re expected to not date, but also have a husband by the time we’re 18.
 Meanwhile they can ‘trial’ as many women they like.

-Our curfew is 7pm meanwhile theirs is 7am.
+Our curfew is sunset meanwhile theirs is sunrise.